occivink/mpv-gallery-view/README.md

 done
 ```

+# Flagging

+When the gallery is open, you can flag playlist entries (using `SPACE` by default).
+Flagged entries are indicated with a small frame.
+Then, when exiting mpv a text file will be created (default `./mpv_flagged`) containing the filenames of the flagged entries, one per line.

 # TODO

 * Add some kind of checkerboard pattern behind transparent thumbnails (ideally with an ffmpeg filter) (?).